Checklist for Amendment of American Fisheries Society Unit Bylaws

-Contact the Society’s Constitutional Consultant, John Boreman ([email protected] or 919-998-8145), as early in the process as possible to make sure the necessary steps for amending unit bylaws are understood.
+Contact the Society’s Constitutional Consultant, Randy Schultz ([email protected] or 515-725-8447), as early in the process as possible to make sure the necessary steps for amending unit bylaws are understood.
 The Constitutional Consultant can provide example bylaws to help facilitate the approval process.

 Prepare amended bylaws following the recommended Society format to ensure conformance with the Society’s Constitution, Rules, and Procedures.
 The Constitutional Consultant will work with you to make the necessary edits.

-- Present amended bylaws to either the local Chapter or Division.
+3. Present amended bylaws to either the local Chapter or Division (except for Sections).

-Although a vote of approval is not needed by anyone other than the Governing Board, concerns of the local Chapter or Division should be addressed.
+Although a vote of approval is not needed by anyone other than the Management Committee, concerns of the local Chapter or Division should be addressed.
 This step therefore involves informing others within the hierarchy of the Society.
 For example, Student Subunits will want to inform their local Chapter of bylaw amendments, and Chapters will want to inform their respective Division.

-The amended bylaws will be brought before the Governing Board for approval by the Constitutional Consultant.
+The amended bylaws will be brought before the AFS Management Committee for approval by the Constitutional Consultant.

-- Wait for Governing Board review and Executive Director notification.
+6. Wait for Management Committee review and Executive Director notification.

 The amended bylaws will take effect after receiving written notice from the Society’s Executive Director.